You can think of Alderfer’s ERG Theory of Motivation as a simplified version of Maslow’s Hierarchy of Needs.

 In the book, Good to Great by Jim Collins, Collins highlights how great companies share the trait of growing and hiring talent from within the organization, in preference to hiring external talent.

-The ERG Theory of Motivation is a simplified but more flexible version Maslow’s hierarchy of Needs.
+The ERG Theory of Motivation is a simplified but more flexible version of Maslow’s hierarchy of Needs.

 It proposes three needs that must all be satisfied in order for an individual to be motivated: existence, relatedness, and growth.